json-api/json-api/format/index.md

 The `"id"` key in a document represents a unique identifier for the document, scoped to the document's type.
 The type scope is implicit, and hardcoded into clients of the API.

+In scenarios where uniquely identifying information between client and server is unnecessary (e.g., read-only, transient entities), JSON API allows for omitting the `"id"` key.

 ### Attributes

 Other than the `"links"`, `"href"` and `"id"` keys, every key in a document represents an attribute.
 An attribute's value may be any JSON value.